morrownr/8814au/Bridged_Wireless_Access_Point.md

 ```
 -----

-Block the eth0, wlan0 qnd wlan1 interfaces from being processed, and let dhcpcd
+Block the eth0, wlan0 and wlan1 interfaces from being processed, and let dhcpcd
 configure only br0 via DHCP.
 ```
 sudo nano /etc/dhcpcd.conf